clawpack/doc/doc/howto_release.rst

 as required for building the galleries, and check all the resulting plots to make sure everything looks correct.

+New as of v5.6.0: change the version number in clawpack/clawpack/__init__.py Initially set to e.g. v5.4.1rc-alpha, then to final release number.

 Release candidates
 ------------------